We are currently experiencing technical difficulties and are working hard to resolve them. Thank you for understanding.

 Payment method poster-Cutting costs for home-based salons and spas

 Do you take credit cards?
-Let your clients know that you PREFER Cash, checks and e-transfers over credit cards.
-Explain the high fees that you have to pay to process a credit card.
+Tell your clients that you PREFER Cash, checks and e-transfers over credit cards.
+Explain the high fees you must pay to process a credit card.
 State this on your website, as well as your social media.
 You can also post a little sign at the checkout.
 In some countries, you can even charge a fee to process credit cards.

 •Insurance

 Check out your business insurance.
 You can get a free quote from other companies.
 You might be surprised at some of the price differences.
-Hiscox gives free quotes, so you should give it a try!
+Simply Business gives free quotes, so you should give it a try!
 Check out this deal from one of our partners!

 •Accounting Fees

 Accounting can be a significant expense.
-If you are interested in seeing just how easy doing your accounting and books is’ take a look at this blog post.
-I also highly recommend FreshBooks for its inexpensive easy-to-use accounting system.
+If you want to see just how easy it is to do your accounting and books, take a look at this blog post.
+I also highly recommend FreshBooks for its inexpensive, easy-to-use accounting system.

 •Manage your own website

-Just thinking about managing your business website can be daunting.
-But it's straightforward.
+Just thinking about managing your business website can be daunting, but it's straightforward.
 I wrote this blog post to show you just how simple it is.
 You can also check out our favourite website-building platform.
-They give great tips on how to build your business and build your website.
+They give great tips on how to build your business and your website.

 •DIY Branding and social media designs

-One of my favourite resources is inexpensive, easy to use and gives your business a bit of pop.
-Canva is a really simple (free) design program that you can design banners, social media posts, t-shirts, business cards and more.
+One of my favourite resources is inexpensive, easy to use, and gives your business a bit of pop.
+Canva is a really simple (free) design program that you can use to design banners, social media posts, t-shirts, business cards, and more.
 I have used it for years.
-I upgraded to Pro a long time ago but the free version is amazing too!
+I upgraded to Pro long ago, but the free version is amazing, too!

 Other popular blog posts: